hoxo-m/Theseus/README.md

 ![](man/figures/README-plot_dep_delay-1.png)<!-- -->

-By default, continuous variables are discretized so that each subgroup has roughly equal sample size, with the default number of bins set to
-10. You can change these settings by passing a continuous_config object to the continuous argument.
+By default, continuous variables are discretized so that each subgroup has roughly equal sample sizes, with the number of bins set to 10.
+You can modify these settings by passing the return value of `continuous_config()` to the `continuous` argument.

 ``` r
 ship$plot_flip(dep_delay, continuous = continuous_config(n = 5))